 - 2. Open all the windows of the car fully.
 However, close the doors. - 3.
 Open the hood. - 4.
 Connect manifold gauge to highand low-side service valves of the system.
 Refer to Handling Manifold Gauge. - 5.
 Set air lever to AIR-CON RECIRC position. - 6.
 Set temperature lever to maximum cold position. - 7.
 Set blower to its highest speed. - 8.
 Start the engine and hold engine speed at 1,500 rpm. - 9.
 After the air conditioner has been operated for about 10 minutes, measure system pressures at high-pressure (discharge) side and low-pressure (suction) side. - 10.
 Measure the temperature of discharge air at the center outlet grille. - 11.
 Measure the temperature and humidity of the evaporator intake air at the recirculating air inlet of the evaporator. - 12.
 Measure the temperature and humidity of the ambient air at a point 1 m (3.3 ft) front of condenser.
-However, a dry bulb and wet bulb must not be placed in direct sunlight.
-13. Check for any abnormalities by comparing the test results with standard pressure.
-Refer to Performance - a.
-The pressure will change in the following manner with changes in conditions:
+However, a dry bulb and wet bulb must not be placed in direct sunlight. - 13.
+Check for any abnormalities by comparing the test results with standard pressure.
+Refer to Performance Chart. - The pressure will change in the following manner with changes in conditions: - When blower speed is low, discharge pressure will drop. - When the relative humidity of intake air is low, discharge pressure will drop. - b.
+The temperature will change in the following manner with changes in conditions: